crustio/crust-wiki/docs/preview-network-maxwell.md

 ### Miners

 Miners need to setup nodes according to their roles.
-The nodes in the Maxwell network are divided into: [Independent Node](isolationNode.md), [Group Owner](ownerNode.md) and [Group Member](memberNode.md).
+The nodes in the Maxwell network are divided into: Independent Node, Group Owner and Group Member.
+For node details, please refer to [node overview](node-overview.md)

 An independent node is a physical node.
 This node serves as a network validator of Maxwell network while providing storage and retrieval services.
 This means that the stake limit of this validator is restricted by the limit of storage capacity of one single node.